The Industry Advisory Board Members of Australian Professional Skills Institute

-The board members reflect a diversity of professional backgrounds and include representation from the university, hospitality, business/commercial and vocational and education training sector.
+The board members reflect a diversity of professional backgrounds and include representation from the university, hospitality and food, business/commercial and vocational and education training sector.

 Australian Professional Skills Institute’s Advisory Board members are:

-Dr David Stockley
+Dr. David Stockley

 Dr Stockley is a former academic who became a senior manager in universities specialising in international education in Australia and Asia and is now a company director and consultant working in higher education.
 Dr Stockley specialised in higher education management, strategic planning in higher education, transnational education business planning and risk management, quality assurance in international education, marketing and recruitment for international students.